 What dessert do you make when you need an intense, amazing, and rich dessert, but don’t want to spend hours fussing in the kitchen?
 When you want a showstopper of dessert?
 Easy flourless chocolate cake is exactly what you make.

 This flourless chocolate cake is a recipe I’ve been making for many years.
 I remember seeing the recipe in an issue of Cook’s Illustrated and I loved the simplicity of it – basically just chocolate, butter, and eggs.
 Plus coffee, though I’ve changed that to Kahlua. 🙂

 Like my Chocolate Lava Cakes, I like to keep it simple with this cake.
-Because a chocolate cake this rich and this dense and this melt in your mouth good doesn’t need anything fancy.
+Because a chocolate torte this rich and this dense and this melt in your mouth good doesn’t need anything fancy.

 As for you?
 You’ll be reduced to little sounds of happiness as you eat every last morsel.

 You need the mixer so you can whip those eggs into a foam.
 Yes, if you have a very strong arm and feel like spending some time, you can use a whisk, but that’s a lot of work.

 And the springform pan allows you to easily remove the cake for serving.
 Just open up the side and you can serve it right on the base.
 Or use some parchment and slide it off onto a serving tray.